Wong Tai Sin Temple (Hong Kong): History

 The funds of building the temple were mainly by four rich businessmen.
-It is likely that these men had been clients of Leung's medical prescription shrine in Wanchai, and had become believers as a result of the benefits they believed could be obtained from these prescriptions.
+It is likely that these men had been clients of Leung's medical prescription shrine in Wan Chai, and had become believers as a result of the benefits they believed could be obtained from these prescriptions.

 During and after the World War Two, many Chinese escaped to Hong Kong from China and they only could settle in the Kowloon site which near the temple.
 These immigrants became refugees in Hong Kong.
 The Wong Tai Sin Temple, overlooking large stretches of these squatter settlements in the 1950s., filled a need for a major local shrine among this rapidly growing population eager for upward mobility.
 These people needed a god whose attention was not already occupied by the locals, luckily, Wong Tai Sin Temple was ready to receive any and all new worshippers, like these immigrants.
 The popularity of Wong Tai Sin Temple had rapidly been grown since that time.

 According to the then regulations, Sik Sik Yuen used to be a private shrine and only Taoists or their family members were allowed.
 It was not until 1934, Sik Sik Yuen formally applied to the government for opening the Temple to the public during the 1st lunar month of every Chinese New Year.
 Finally, Sik Sik Yuen was allowed to open completely to the public in 1956.

 In 1956, the government proposed to reclaim the temple for public housing development.
 Chairman Wong Wan Tin's pushed for the temple to remain open.
 Charging a 10-cent admission fee at the main entrance, fees were donated to the Tung Wah Group of Hospitals.
 To facilitate administration and management, the temple was registered as a limited company of charitable nature in 1965, and was granted the immunity of not having to add the word "Limited" to the organisation's name.

 Because of its historic significance, the Temple is graded as a Grade I historic building.
 The temple also is the first Taoist temple allowed by the government to organise Taoist weddings and issue marriage certificates.